jestenough/code-challenges/collections/learngo/12-switch/questions/questions.md

 ## What's the difference between if and switch statements?
 1. If statements control the execution flow but switch statements do not
 2. If statements are much more readable alternatives to switch statements
-3. Switch statements are much more readable alternatives to if statements
+3. Switch statements are much more readable alternatives to if statements  `CORRECT`

 > **1:** They both control the execution flow.
 >